ingig/code-narrator/docs/Configuration/Configuration.md

 module.exports = config;
 ```

-In this example, the `config` object contains various settings such as the entry file, CLI file, project name, and an array of configuration files.
-These settings are then exported as a module, allowing other parts of the application to access and use them.
+In this example, the `config` object contains various settings for the Code Narrator application, such as the entry file, CLI file, project name, and a list of configuration files.
+The `config` object is then exported as a module to be used by other parts of the application.

 Regarding other configuration files, there are no additional files mentioned in the provided content.